-The European school Luxembourg 2 is the second European School in Luxembourg.
-School opened in a phased manner with only the nursery and primary cycles functioning between 2004 and 2012.
+The European School Luxembourg 2 is the second of two European Schools in Luxembourg.
+School opened in a phased manner, with only the nursery and primary cycles functioning between 2004 and 2012.

-Luxembourg 2 also offers the three cycles; nursery, primary, and secondary education.
-It also offers the main French, German, and English section.
+Luxembourg 2 also offers three cycles; nursery, primary, and secondary education.
+It also provides prominent French, German, and English sections.
 Just like ESL1, ESL2 also offers Irish.

 Given the high linguistic levels of graduates from this school, which is an attractive feature among many European universities, your child may not be required to take language entrance exams such as IELTS.

-European school Luxembourg 2 prioritizes children whose mother tongue include:
+European School Luxembourg 2 prioritizes children whose mother tongue includes:

-Both European school Luxembourg 1 and European school Luxembourg 2 have the same administrative structure, and pupils are usually directed to either of the two when they join the European Schools of Luxembourg.
+European Schools Luxembourg 1 and Luxembourg 2 have the same administrative structure, and pupils are usually directed to either of the two when they join the European Schools in Luxembourg.
 They both also follow the same curriculum, which ends with a European baccalaureate.